The crazy world of front garden regulation

 Waking up to the problem

-Some important bodies concerned with looking ahead to what’s needed to make the nation more resilient to flood, heat and other effect of a changing climate, now seem to understand that some of the problems they are trying to address are being directly undermined by the rising tide of paved-over front gardens.
+Some important bodies concerned with looking ahead to what’s needed to make the nation more resilient to flood, heat and other effects of a changing climate, now seem to understand that some of the problems they are trying to address are being directly undermined by the rising tide of paved-over front gardens.

 In the past few years, august bodies saying front garden loss is increasingly on their radar include:

-• The UK Climate Change Committee: the government’s advisers on what’s needed to avoid climate chaos has been flagging concerns about paving front gardens since at least 2012.
+- The UK Climate Change Committee: the Government’s advisers on what’s needed to avoid climate chaos has been flagging concerns about paving front gardens since at least 2012.
 Over a decade later in March 2024 the UKCCC said “The evidence of the damage from climate change has never been clearer, but the UK’s current approach to adaptation is not working”, and in interviews Baroness Brown, Chair of the CCC’s Adaptation Committee, specifically mentioned the damaging paving over of gardens.

-• The National Infrastructure Commission: the NIC is charged with thinking ahead about the nation’s transport, energy and other infrastructure.
+- The National Infrastructure Commission: the NIC is charged with thinking ahead about the nation’s transport, energy and other infrastructure.
 In November 2022 it identified paved-over front gardens as a surface water flood risk.
 (But it rather misunderstood the problem by suggesting that local councils could act when they lack the power to do so – see below for more on council powers).

-• Ofwat: the government’s regulator of private water companies suggested in March 2023 that water companies could try “reducing bills for homes with water butts and permeable driveways which can help to reduce risk of flooding and pollution to rivers and bathing water”.
+- Ofwat: the Government’s regulator of private water companies suggested in March 2023 that water companies could try “reducing bills for homes with water butts and permeable driveways which can help to reduce risk of flooding and pollution to rivers and bathing water”.

 How did it come to this?